Browns WR Josh Gordon Reportedly 'Desperate' for Cash

 Meantime, he's running low on that NFL dough, so says Bleacher Report's Jason Cole who described Gordon's money issues as a "desperate financial situation."

-Cole also notes that Gordon was fired by his agent Joby Branion and is hoping to sign with a new agent (one with a bankroll) in the hopes of getting a cash advance.
+Cole also notes that Gordon was fired by his agent, Joby Branion, and is hoping to sign with a new agent (one with a bankroll) in the hopes of getting a cash advance.

 Shocking, considering Gordon is believed to have made $4.2 million since being signed by the Browns in 2012.